 The Downside of Not Having a Change Management Function

-When projects get up, we want them to succeed.
-From the germ of an idea to a full solution design, new technologies, processes and elements will start to take shape that aim for better organisational outcomes.
-One key aspect of successfully navigating change is having a change management function to support organisational adoption of the impacts on people of the project deliverables.
-Here we explore the importance of such a team and the potential pitfalls of not having one.
+When projects are launched, success is the goal.
+From initial concept to a full solution design, new technologies, processes, and elements take shape, all aimed at achieving better organisational outcomes.
+A key aspect of successfully navigating this is a change management function to support the organisational adoption of project deliverables and manage the impact on people.
+We explore the importance of organisations having such a change function and the downsides of not having one.

 The Role of the Change Management Function

 A change management team plays a crucial role in facilitating organisational transitions brought about by change projects and programs.
 They are responsible for planning, implementing, and monitoring changes to ensure a smooth transition for all stakeholders.
-Given this team acts as a guiding force, addressing resistance, communicating effectively, and mitigating risks associated with change initiatives, there are significant downsides of not having a change function.
+As this team acts as a guiding force—addressing resistance, communicating effectively, and mitigating risks associated with change initiatives—there are significant downsides to not having a dedicated change function.

 Ensuring Alignment and Communication